MichaelTranB/MichaelTranB/README.md

-<h1 align="center">Hi there! 👋 I'm Michael Tran</h1>
+<h1 align="center">Hey there! 👋 I'm Michael Tran</h1>

 <h3 align="center">Full stack dev passionate about problem solving through code, teaching tech, and living an active lifestyle</h3>

 ## 💡 What I'm Up To

-- 🔍 Currently a Coding Instructor at [SiliconValley4U](https://www.siliconvalley4u.com/) and expanding their eLearning platform, [Nexclap](https://www.nexclap.com/)
+- 🔍 Currently a Coding Instructor at [SiliconValley4U](https://www.siliconvalley4u.com/) while expanding their eLearning platform, [Nexclap](https://www.nexclap.com/)
 - 🤖 Exploring the world of Artificial Intelligence and Machine Learning
 - 🛠️ Regularly tinkering with new technologies and frameworks